mrekin/MeshtasticCustomBoards/additional_files/patcher/patches/README.md

 - Check that the `insert_after` pattern exists in the file
 - Use `--dry-run` to see what would be changed
 - Verify exact spacing and case sensitivity

+### Count mismatch (exit code 3)
+- Check `aggregate_counts` in JSON output to see actual match counts
+- File may have changed since the patch was written
+- Use `--dry-run` to validate before applying

 ### Invalid regex (exit code 3)
 - Test regex patterns separately